October 12, 2022

 Because we’re so good at implementation, we know what it takes.
 Here’s how to give yourself the best chances of success and prepare for CLM implementation.

-First, Determine What Success Looks Like
+1. Determine What Success Looks Like

 Too often, companies will implement CLM because they’ve heard the statistics about the percent of successful businesses that use it to manage their contract processes.
 But the first thing to determine before implementing any software is figuring out what your business needs, how CLM addresses that need, and what implementation success looks like.